 3. Apply online and pay the application fee

-Generally, you can upload all the required documents online, on the page of your chosen programme.
-To make sure you have all you need, you can contact the university to ask them if there is anything else you need to do.
+Generally, you can upload all the required documents online, on the page of your chosen study programme.
+To make sure you have all you need, you can contact the university to ask them if there is anything else you have to do.

 4. Wait to receive confirmation from the university